fedotkin/dotnet/trey-nash/3-c#-syntax-overview/README.md

 fundamental kinds of types within the CLR: value types and reference types.
 I also describe namespaces and how you can use them to logically partition types and functionality within your applications.

+&nbsp;&nbsp;&nbsp; [Chapters 4](../4-classes-structs-and-objects/) through [13](../13-in-search-of-c%23-canonical-forms/)
+provide in-depth descriptions on how to employ useful idioms, design patterns, and best practices in your C# programs and designs.
+I’ve tried hard to put these chapters in logical order, but occasionally one chapter may reference a technique or topic covered in a later chapter.
+It is nearly impossible to avoid this situation, but I tried to minimize it as much as possible.

 ## Abstract
 This chapter introduces you to the syntax of the C# language.
 It’s assumed that you have a reasonable amount of experience with C++ or Java, because C# shares a similar syntax.
 This is no accident.
 The